 g.
 Write a brief summary of St Teresa's experience, this can also be useful for visions.

-Who are the color of the color --- Why can they be seen as transcendent , ineffable and ecstatic mystical experiences?
+h.
+Why can they be seen as transcendent, ineffable and ecstatic mystical experiences?
 Do you think it shows any other aspects on Miller's list?